DenefLab/Computational-boot-camp/docs/source/FullMetagenomicsRun.rst

 7. Create ANVIO Databases for Manual Refinement
 ------------------------------------------------
-    1. Create a anvio_scheme.yml file where each header is an assembly name you have binned and a list of all sample mappings you want to include in the coverage profile for anvio.
+    1. Create a anvio_scheme.yml file where each header is an assembly name you have binned and a list of all sample mappings you want to include in the coverage profile for anvio. you will also need to module load samtools and anvio.

       .. code-block:: yaml